zendframework/zend-expressive/docs/book/v3/features/error-handling.md

   otherwise, a plain text response is generated that notes the request method and URI.

+  Since version 3.1.0, it also accepts a layout name, if you want to use one other than `layout::default`.

 - `Zend\Expressive\Middleware\WhoopsErrorResponseGenerator`, which uses
   [whoops](http://filp.github.io/whoops/) to present detailed exception and request information; this implementation is intended for development